GIScience/heigit-disaster-portal/README.md

 If you don't want to start with the default models and want to remove them / modify them, from the beginning, without having any previous revision, you can remove the revision files (`.py` Python files) under `./backend/app/alembic/versions/`.
-And then create a first migration as described above.
+Then create a first migration as described above.

 See Readme in alembic for further information.